dhoer/docker-flyway/README.md

       - 3306:3306
 ```

-Run `docker-compose up -d db`, wait a minute for MySQL to be initialized (or tail logs with `docker-compose logs -f`) then run `docker-compose up schema`.
+Run `docker-compose up -d db`, wait a minute for MySQL to be initialized (or tail logs with `docker-compose logs -f`) then run `docker-compose up flyway`.